 Tracy Aviary is one of our favorite places in the Salt Lake Valley.
-Though we normally enjoy the bird show at the Aviary, this Christmas (2022) the aviary has added a light show.
-Tracy Aviary has partnered with Light Walk SLC to create a fun light display.
-The show runs from Thanksgiving through Christmas and allows you to walk through the grounds while checking out the all the beautiful Christmas lights.
+Though we normally enjoy the bird show at the Aviary, the aviary has added a Christmas light show.
+Lightwalk at Tracy Aviary is a fun light display.
+The show runs from Nov.
+24 through Dec.
+23 and allows you to walk through the grounds while checking out the all the beautiful Christmas lights.

 As you enter Tracy Aviary, go to the front desk.
 You can get tickets at the desk and spend as much time as you want in the small giftshop.
 When you exit the gift shop, head to the left.
 We found this way to be the best, so that we didn’t miss anything.
 The walking is all outside, and you can’t really see the birds, but there are a lot of cute displays, as well as some great spots to take photos.